chriscorwin/demuxe/svg-quirkds-deep-dive.md

 Much of the "fake" content on a page can be created simply by exporting a design from Sketch as an SVG and showing it in the proper container.

-The SVGs scale well, render beautifully at all sizes, just works, and, we can put them in place and never worry about it again.
+The SVGs scale well, render beautifully at all sizes, just work, and, we can put them in place and never worry about it again.

 Awesome.